isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-09-24-post-92 Athletes To Benefit From Enhanced High Performance Sports System.md

 <br>
  The main point of entry into the selection process is through nomination by the respective NSAs.
 Singapore Sports Institute (SSI) can also introduce candidates into the selection process through its own channel of identifying talented athletes for the scheme.

 All candidates were shortlisted and selected through an interview by a selection panel.
-Candidates who were successful in this round were then forwarded to the HPS Selection & Performance Sub-Committee for support before they were floated to the HPS Steering Committee for final approval.
+Candidates who were successful in this round were then forwarded to the HPS Selection &amp; Performance Sub-Committee for support before they were floated to the HPS Steering Committee for final approval.
 Athletes who are not successful in the selection will continue to receive spexGrant support under the HPS pathway.

- The key principles of selection are to select athletes with demonstrated potential for podium success, training commitment as well as good attitude & behaviour.
+ The key principles of selection are to select athletes with demonstrated potential for podium success, training commitment as well as good attitude &amp; behaviour.

 **The candidates were assessed on the following:**
 <br>
 a.
 Training Commitment:
-<br>Training volume profile (> 12 months) of the athlete will be benchmarked against the volume of a full-time training load i.e., 10 sessions / week or about 30hrs/week
+<br>Training volume profile (&gt; 12 months) of the athlete will be benchmarked against the volume of a full-time training load i.e., 10 sessions / week or about 30hrs/week

 b.
 Sports Performance:
-<br>Sports performance track record (>12 months) will be benchmarked against the standards of the medallists (Gold, Silver and Bronze) at the respective major Games.
+<br>Sports performance track record (&gt;12 months) will be benchmarked against the standards of the medallists (Gold, Silver and Bronze) at the respective major Games.
 For example, an athlete at the Asian Games level will be benchmarked against the standards at the Asian Games or equivalent competition.
 The benchmark standards are derived from an international sports database that we subscribe to (Infostrada).
 The type of measurement we use for benchmarking will be unique to each sport (e.g., world ranking, positions over a series of competitions, timings, distance etc)

 c.
 Attitude and Behaviour:
 <br>This will come in the form of character reference from Coaches / administrators / peers and, if necessary, independent character reference.
 Our Sport Psychologists will also be involved in the selection process and present during interviews.